Juan Mari Brás

-Juan Mari Brás (December 2, 1927 – September 10, 2010) was an advocate for Puerto Rican independence from the United States who founded the Puerto Rican Socialist Party (PSP).
+Juan Mari Brás (December 2, 1927 – September 10, 2010) was a Puerto Rican politician who advocated for Puerto Rican independence.
+He also founded the Puerto Rican Socialist Party.
 On October 25, 2006, he became the first person to receive a Puerto Rican citizenship certificate from the Puerto Rico State Department.
 His son, Santiago Mari Pesquera, was assassinated by a suspected far-right activist in 1976.
-In 2009, documents revealed the FBI had known of a plot to assassinate Mari Brás but did not share the information with him.
+In 2009, documents revealed that the FBI knew of a plot to assassinate Mari Brás but did not share the information with him.

 Early years

 Juan Mari Brás was born in Mayagüez, Puerto Rico on December 2, 1927.
 His father, Santiago Mari Ramos, was an active participant in the independence movement who often took his son to political meetings and rallies.
 In 1943, when he was 18 years old, he founded a pro-independence movement called "Capítulo de Agregados Pro Independencia", in his high school along with some of his friends, in Mayagüez.
 He was also the founder and director of the first pro-independence political radio program "Gritos de la Patria".